-The Student Identification Number is a randomly selected 8-digit number that has been created for students, faculty, and staff to protect an individual's social security number.
-The CWID is used by students to log in to POWER (Web for Students) to access grades and to register.
-A student is still required to disclose their SSN when they apply for admissions on the application form.
-This SSN is immediately converted to a CWID number for privacy.
-If, at the time of application, a student wishes not to disclose the SSN, the institution will assign a unique SSN for the student's use.
-Please note that if the student expects to receive federal and/or state financial assistance, the student may be required to disclose their SSN.
+The Student Identification Number is a randomly selected 8-digit number beginning with the letter "A" that has been created for students, faculty, and staff to protect an individual's social security number.
+The "A" number is used by students to log in to MyNSCC (Web for Students) to access grades, register, view holds, etc. Students are still required to disclose their SSN when they apply for admissions on the application form.
+This SSN is immediately converted to an "A" number for privacy.
+If a student wishes to not disclose his/her SSN, they should be aware that this could affect federal and/or state financial assistance.